Milestone for Bubba Wallace as he earns 1st NASCAR victory - WHIZ News

 “Stay strong.
 Stay humble.
 Stay hungry.
 Been plenty of times when I wanted to give up.”

-Wallace’s win was his first in 142 career Cup starts, though he had six victories in the Truck Series from 2013 through 2015.

-No playoff drivers won a race at Talladega this weekend and only Denny Hamlin is already locked into the third round of the playoffs headed into next week’s elimination race at Charlotte, North Carolina.
+No playoff drivers won a race at Talladega this weekend — Trucks, Xfinity and Cup all had first-time winners for the first time at the same track on the same weekend — and only Hamlin is locked into the third round of the Cup playoffs headed into next week’s elimination race at Charlotte, North Carolina.

-Hamlin, a three-time Daytona 500 winner, celebrated with Wallace following his seventh-place finish.
+Hamlin, a three-time Daytona 500 winner, celebrated with Wallace following his own seventh-place finish.

 “It’s just way more emotional because I know how difficult it is.
 These guys have worked so hard over the last 10 months to put this team together,” Hamlin said.
 “We’re still in the beginning stages of our team.
 We’re still growing.
 We’ve got some great things on the horizon.
 It’s just a great morale booster for everyone.”